Accursed-Lands-MUD/AL-GUI-for-Mudlet/README.md

 After creating a Mudlet profile to connect to Accursed Lands, add the package by:

 1. Downloading a release of this package (the .mpackage file) from the [releases page](https://github.com/Accursed-Lands-MUD/AL-GUI-for-Mudlet/releases)
-2. Open the Package Manager in Mudlet
+2. Open the Package Manager in Mudlet (alt-o)
 - If present, uninstall the generic-mapper package.
 It may conflict with the one provided here.

   <img src="https://user-images.githubusercontent.com/59232016/202616813-7b79b6d0-9510-4ba9-a0e1-7b3c5b769b4b.png" width="200" />